lunasec-io/lunasec/docs/pages/getting-started/choose-your-setup.md

 The full tokenizer requires deployed infrastructure, and while we've made that as [simple as possible for you TODO: LINK TO DEPLOYMENT DOCS](./choose-your-setup.md), it may be more than some users need.
 So, we extracted the core functionality of creating and retrieving tokens into a small express plugin that adds two routes to your server, and a small library to access them from the browser.
-Unlike the Dedicated Tokenizer, sensitive data is handled in the same process as your app, offering far less security guarantees.
+Like the Dedicated Tokenizer, sensitive data is still stored seperate from your application in S3.
+Unlike the Dedicated Tokenizer, control over that data is handled in the same process as your app, offering far less security guarantees.
 This is comparable to many of the other tokenization solutions on the market, and is enough to meet many compliance regulations.